Haseeb-creator/Haseeb-creator/README.md

 MongoDB
 HTML/CSS
 JavaScript
-💼 Currently, I work as a full-stack developer at XYZ company, where I help build and maintain web applications for clients.
+💼 Currently, I work as a full-stack developer, where I help build and maintain web applications for clients.

 🌱 In my free time, I enjoy contributing to open-source projects and learning new technologies.